The Two-Legged Easel, Excerpt from Daedalus Monet’s autobiography:

 The attic door opened above her with a sigh, as onto a gallows; the painter passed through it.

 A draft whirled around the studio.
 More candles, snapping in the riptide, lined the walls.
 Aloysius cranked down the open skylight while Erica, lost in the commotion, glared at weirdly macabre paintings stacked in corners around her.
 A suitcase had toppled from a table to dump charred debris over the floor.
 The artist wielded a broom and dustpan to sweep up the spill.
 The guest was struck by his quiet urgency until a singed but unburned piece of canvas was spotted at her feet: It was the eye and cheekbone of a woman.
-The broom raked it into a pile with the other cinders, whereupon the fragments were returned to the battered case.
+The broom raked it into a pile with the other cinders, and the fragments were returned to the battered case.

 Uncomfortable with the silent treatment, the bohemian wanted to push things along.
 She fussed with the frilly sleeves of her blouse before removing a charm bracelet and dropping it on a ledge.
 “You have a screen I can undress behind?” she asked palinly.